geo-engine/docs/src/plots/piechart.md

 The operator returns an error in the following cases.

 - The `attribute` for the given `columnName` does not exist.
-- Number of pies: If the number of pies is greater than `32`, the operator returns an error.
+- The number of slices is too large: If the number of slices is greater than `32`, the operator returns an error.

 ## Notes